June 24, 2022

 This was our biggest hiking day.
 My second oldest son was not feeling well.
 So, he stayed at the RV.
 But the remaining four of us did three or four full hiking trails for a pretty full day.

 We tried to break it up by doing an easy hike, then some more challenging hikes and then ending with an easy hike.
-It was especially hot on the day that we hiked and I didn’t plan for getting very sunburned.
+It was especially hot when we hiked and I didn’t plan to get very sunburned.
 It was all well worth it though.

 This trip is definitely one for wearing your hiking clothes and shoes and drinking a lot of water!
 It is so beautiful and you do not want to be uncomfortable and risk cutting your visit short.

-If you are interested in more information about Garden of The Gods Park, you can use this link.
+If you would like more information about Garden of The Gods Park, you can use this link.

 - WHERE TO PARK:

-- You are not required to park at the visitors center.
+- You are not required to park at the visitor’s center parking lot.
 We pulled in and everyone was parking there; they even had an overflow lot open.
-Luckily one of my kids pointed out that there were mini lots throughout the park and suggested that I take a chance to see if there were any availability.
+Luckily one of my kids pointed out that there were mini lots throughout the park and suggested that I take a chance to see if there were any available.
 We were able to park right at each trail head that we hiked, which helped conserve our energy a lot.
 Keep in mind that they have a gift shop at the visitor’s center though, if you would like to purchase anything.

 - STAY HYDRATED: